 The history program offers students a range of courses covering a spectrum of topics pertaining to the history of the Holocaust, the Armenian Genocide, and comparative genocide.
 Doctoral candidates in this program earn a Ph.D in history.

-The intersection of social psychology and history shapes an innovative program in the psychology of genocide.
-Training in this area opens new perspectives on the antecedent causes for genocide around the globe, the experiences of different victim groups, the effects of group trauma on society, and the possibilities for political prevention and humanitarian intervention.
-Doctoral candidates in this track earn a Ph.D. in social psychology.
+The field of social psychology opens new perspectives on the causes of genocide, the experiences of victim groups, the effects of group trauma on society, and the possibilities for prevention and intervention.
+Doctoral candidates in this track earn a Ph.D. in Psychology.

 Graduate students are expected, through disciplined and rigorous application, to fulfill the program requirements in five years.
 A number of our students receive fellowships from Claims Conference (fellowships.claimscon.org) and other foundations to support their studies.